 - Complete.
 You must have a bio, profile photo, and at least one post.
 Note: Instagram says your profile must not contain “add me” links to other social media services.

 - Notable.
 Again, Instagram stresses that verified accounts must “represent a well-known, highly searched for person, brand, or entity.”
-So, a public figure, celebrity, or global brand.
 When it reviews a verification application, Instagram looks at whether the user is featured in multiple news sources.
 Paid or promotional content doesn’t count.

 “What if I can’t get verified by Instagram?”